 So why would anyone in their right mind, pay for $200… $500… or even $1000 for a CD, which at face value, one might think is available for $10 from Amazon?

 Someone once wrote: All CDs are made equal, but some CDs are less equal than others.
 This holds true not only when referring to CDs,

 Over the last decade or so, there has been a significant increase in counterfeit CDs offered online.
-One need only take a look on eBay to take in a sea of $10-20 «Japanese» editions (or «Special Fan Club Reissues» or «Limited Edition Private Pressings») of CDs which cannot be found in Japan for under $100.
-Yet, miraculously, a vendor in say- Latvia, just happens to have 20 copies of the CD- still sealed.
-The fact there are bootleggers making significant profit off counterfeit CDs ought to be of no surprise.
+One need only take a look on eBay to take in a sea of $10-20 "Japanese" editions (or "Special Fan Club Reissues" or "Limited Edition Private Pressings") of CDs that cannot be found in Japan for under $100.
+Yet, miraculously, a vendor in say-latvia, just happens to have 20 copies of the CD still sealed.
+The fact there are bootleggers making significant profits off counterfeit CDs ought to be of no surprise.

 After-all 'fool's gold' is as old as gold itself.

 What is however surprising, is the amount of people who are either ignorant of the facts, or simply don't care about purchasing cheap knockoffs (worth in actuality around $1 per piece: the cost to print, and ship them in bulk).